-Indeed the enthusiasm and dedication of many of our young musicians is extremely heartening as the musical pendulum seems to be sweeping towards jazz and people of all ages are discovering what a wealth of absorbing musical enjoyment they can find in hearing and playing this creative art-form.
+Indeed the enthusiasm and dedication of many of our young musicians was extremely heartening as the musical pendulum seems to be sweeping towards jazz and people of all ages are discovering what a wealth of absorbing musical enjoyment they can find in hearing and playing this creative art-form.

-My good friends and patrons of the festival John Morrison and Jacki Cooper, together with John Hoffman, with all their combined years of big band experience, are just as eager as I in encouraging and promoting the musicianship and expertise of all our big band musicians.
+My good friends and patrons of the festival John Morrison and Jacki Cooper, together with John Hoffman, with all their combined years of big band experience, are always just as eager as I in encouraging and promoting the musicianship and expertise of all our big band musicians.

 Vice-President – Brisbane Jazz Club